Howard Scott (engineer)

 Howard Scott (April 1, 1890 – January 1, 1970) was an American researcher and founder of the philosophy of Technocracy.
 He formed the Technical Alliance and Technocracy Incorporated.

 Early life

 Little is known about Scott's early life and he has been described as a "mysterious young man".
 He was born in Virginia in 1890 and was of Scottish-Irish ancestry.
 He claimed to have been educated in Europe, but his training did not include any formal higher education.

 In 1918, soon before the end of the First World War, Scott appeared in New York City.
 Scott worked in various construction camps, where he acquired some engineering experience, and in 1918 was working with a cement pouring group at Muscle Shoals.
 After this, Scott established himself in Greenwich Village as "a kind of Bohemian engineer".
 Scott also managed a small business named Duron Chemical Company which made paint and floor polish at Pompton Lakes, New Jersey.
 Scott's job was to deliver his goods and show his customers how to use the floor polishing material.

+Margaret Mead and her friend Eleanor Steele became close friends with Howard Scott.
+After graduating from college, Steele fell in love with Scott.
+Mead and Steele found that people often made up stories about Scott.
+At that time both Mead and Steele were under the assumption that Scott was already married.In any event, we believed that Howard had a wife, and he did have a mistress, an actress whom we saw perform in a magnificent prevention of King Lear, and then there was Eleanor.Mead described Scott as:He was an extraordinary person, well over six feet in height, gaunt and rangy, Irish and somehow a man of the frontier, endlessly inventive and prophetic.
+And very honest.When Scott was just forming Technocracy, he had long conversations with Mead, expanding her understanding of automation.
+After the Hotel Pierre address, Scott later told Mead:Howard explained to me that he knew the kind of society he advocated could not come into being yet.
+There would have to be experiments by the Left and experiments by the Right before people would give up the idea of an economy based on scarcity and recognize that with modern techniques of production the thing to do was to organize consumption.December, 1933, when Scott was away on an organization trip.
+Eleanor became fatally ill.
+And when Scott addressed a mass meeting in Chicago, she was buried, Scott got back the day after her funeral.
+Once back, Mead and Scott spent the entire afternoon walking and talking, he made a comment about Eleanor that "She was the Joan of Arc of Technocracy".